How Social Media Motivates and Demotivates

 6. Unhealthy Sleep Patterns

 On top of increasing the incidents of anxiety and depression, spending too much time on social media can lead to poor sleep.
-Numerous studies have shown that increased use of social media has a negative effect on your sleep quality.
+Numerous studies have shown that increased use of social media hurts your sleep quality.

 If you feel like your sleep patterns have become irregular and have led to a drop in productivity, try to cut down on the amount of time you browse social media.